irenealgi/irenealegre.com/nuffield-health.md

 * Develop a section for users to learn how to be more mindful with guided meditations and breathing exercises
-* Develop a ‘My Health’ screen that gives customers a full overview of their health
+* Develop a *My Health* screen that gives customers a full overview of their health
 * Allows app users to tackle two or more journeys at the same time (eg. being more active and reducing stress)